-Click to listen.
-Click to start a continuous recording of the live audio stream.
-Click again to stop the recording.
-If a recording is ongoing, it will resume automatically after a reboot.
-Note You can only listen and record if input is turned on for the device.
-Go to Audio > Device settings to make sure that input is turned on.
+You can only listen and record if input is turned on for the device.
+Go to Audio > Device settings to make sure you turn on input.

-Click to show the storage that is configured for the device.
-To configure the storage you need to be logged in as an administrator.
+Shows the configured storage for the device.
+To configure the storage, you need to be logged in as an administrator.